scrapy/scrapy/docs/experimental/djangoitems.rst

 ==========

-DjangoItems are a class of Item that gets its fields definition from a Django model, yo simply create a DjangoItem and specify to what Django model it relates to.
+DjangoItems are a class of Item that gets its fields definition from a Django model, you simply create a DjangoItem and specify to what Django model it relates to.

 Besides of getting the model fields defined on your Item, DjangoItem provides a